MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-manage-mobile.md

-<properties
+---
-   pageTitle="Manage Flows in the Microsoft Flow Mobile App | Microsoft Flow" description="Learn how to use the Microsoft Flow mobile app to manage your flows." services="" suite="flow" documentationCenter="na" authors="msftman" manager="anneta" editor="" tags="" featuredVideoId="cKJ9twiM64o" courseDuration="6m"/>
+title: Manage Flows in the Microsoft Flow Mobile App | Microsoft Docs
+description: Learn how to use the Microsoft Flow mobile app to manage your flows.

-<tags
-   ms.service="flow"
-   ms.devlang="na"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="11/22/2016"
-   ms.author="deonhe"/>
+services: ''
+suite: flow
+documentationcenter: na
+author: msftman
+manager: anneta
+editor: ''
+tags: ''
+featuredvideoid: cKJ9twiM64o
+courseduration: 6m

+ms.service: flow
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 11/22/2016
+ms.author: deonhe

+---
 # Manage flows with the mobile app
 The Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) has much of the same functionality as the web portal.

 At the bottom of the screen is a **toolbar** where you'll find the app's functions.